pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    :end-before: steps:

 This will also ensure that the PyPI publishing workflow is only triggered if the current commit is tagged.
-It is recommended you use the latest release tag.
+It is recommended that you commit using the latest release tag.

 Publishing the distribution to PyPI